 How bad credit works against you

 From applying for a home loan to buying your first car, your credit score serves as an indicator of your financial responsibility for lenders everywhere.
-According to Money Crashers, employers may even check your credit history to assist them as they determine whether you are a responsible individual who would be a good fit for the team.
+Employers may even check your credit to assist them as they determine whether you are a responsible individual, according to Lexington Law.

 Having a bad credit score will impact you negatively in a myriad of ways, and according to Forbes, it isn’t limited to when you are trying to borrow money.